jiribrejcha/wifi-vendor-lookup/README.md

 5. Alternatively, enter the OUI or the whole BSSID manually.
 Try this for example: ```00:01:42```

 ## Dabatase format
-This Shortcut is using our own Wi-Fi-centric databse of OUIs and vendors.
-It is compiled from Wireshark's sources (mainly IEEE) with some additional Wi-Fi entries from Wi-Fi vendors' documentation.
-The database itself is a flat CSV file with 3 columns - OUI, Vendor name, Source.
+This Shortcut is using our own Wi-Fi-centric database of OUIs and vendors.
+It is compiled from Wireshark's sources (mainly IEEE) with some additional Wi-Fi entries from Wi-Fi vendors' documentation and few entries captured on the air in the field.
+The database itself is a flat comma-separated file with 3 columns:

+- OUI
+- Vendor
+- Source

 With larger Wi-Fi vendors towards the top of the list to optimise lookup time.

 ### Source - the third column